Umuzi-org/tech-department/content/projects/kotlin/project-8/repository/_index.md

 After an app fetches data from the network, the app can cache the data by storing the data in a device's storage.
 You cache data so that you can access it later when the device is offline, or if you want to access the same data again.

 The following table shows several ways to implement network caching in Android.
-In this codelab, you use Room, because it's the recommended way to store structured data on a device file system.
+In this projects, you use Room, because it's the recommended way to store structured data on a device file system.

 | Caching technique | Uses |